 You're An Introvert Who's Turning More Inward

-For introverts it can be tough to push yourself toward people you don't know.
+For an introvert, it can be tough to push yourself toward people you don't know.
 When an introvert is surrounded by 'strangers,' it's easy to retreat even further.
 You could appear kind of wonky and unapproachable, making it difficult for co-workers to approach you.

 You've set up your own lonely situation and only you can make your way out.
-To make is less overwhelming, simply focus on one or two people with whom you feel some form of affinity, and focus on getting to know them.
-It will help you overall and will become a catalyst to forming more relationships.
+To make it less overwhelming, simply focus on one or two people with whom you feel some form of affinity, and focus on getting to know them.
+It will help you overall and will become a catalyst for forming more relationships.

-Work relationships can make or break a job.
-They can nourish you and help you excel in your career, if they are healthy work relationships.
-When those bonds are not forming it can make you feel very lonely, but there are things you can do to improve the situation.
+Workplace relationships can make or break a job.
+They can nourish you and help you excel in your career if they are healthy workplace relationships.
+When those bonds are not forming, it can make you feel very lonely.
+But there are things you can do to improve the situation.
 You need patience and a friendly smile.

 - #1 Mistake People Make When Trying To Meet New Friends - Work ... ›